tangrams/tangram-docs/pages/Javascript-API.md

 #### `getFeatureAt(pixel)`
 Simple object-picking may be enabled by setting any layer's `interactive` parameter to `true`.
 This will enable Tangram's "feature selection" capability for objects in that layer.
 These objects can then be queried with the `getFeatureAt()` function, which takes pixel coordinates within the map view in the form `{ x, y }`, and returns a promise containing the feature (if any) at those pixel coordinates (if multiple features are drawn at that location, only the top-most one is returned).

 The promise resolves with a `selection` object containing `{ feature, changed }` properties.
-If `feature` is present, `feature.properties` will contain its properties from the original data source; if `feature` is undefined, no feature was found.
+If `feature` is present, `feature.properties` will contain its properties from the original data source, and `feature.layers` will contain a list of layer names which contained the feature; if `feature` is undefined, no feature was found.
 The `changed` flag indicates if the selected feature changed since the last query.

 ```javascript
 > map.on('click', function() {